oomer/bellasftp/README.md

 > This is a prototype and not intended for production use.
 > It is not secure and should not be used in a production environment.
 > It is only intended to be used for development purposes.
+> Tested on a Ubuntu 22.04 server and MacOS client.

 ## Features